 Thomas Dueel - installations and soundscapes solar singing oysters

 Forrest Olsen – oil paintings of wild things

 - Georgetown Atelier: open studio

 - Mary Tudor and Ferrell, open studio.
-Mary Tudor, art with timeless, iconic, images verging on being meditative objects and Ferrell, art with spacial and abstract imaging.
+Mary Tudor, 50% off paintings! and Ferrell, art with spacial and abstract imaging.
 Music by Luscious Leopard Lips, the Georgetown atmospheric music DJ with a Theremin synthesizer.

 - SANCA School of Flight has joined Art Attack via the Art Ride bus!
 Flying trapeze demonstrations by SANCA Flyers and Pay-per-Flight opportunities to fly for Art Attack patrons!
 Journalists and Press ride free (show your credentials)!

 - Runway Cafe features the visual art of Rafael E. Caraballo and “Soul Attack” with DJ Brownstone following Art Attack.